Audio glossary

 XLRAlso known as Cannon plugs, XLR is an industry standard for electrical connectors in professional sound reinforcement and recording studio technology.

-2-way speakerIn this kind of loudspeaker, two drivers (usually a tweeter and a woofer) divide the frequency range to be reproduced.
+2-way speakerIn this kind of speaker, two drivers (usually a tweeter and a woofer) split the frequency range to be reproduced.

-3-way speakerA loudspeaker that has its own driver for high, medium and low frequencies.
+3-way speakerA speaker that has separate drivers for high, medium and low frequencies.